 Lesson You can Learn from Steve Madden’s Omnichannel Strategy

-No matter where your brand stands in the race of eCommerce, in today’s phygital world, it is essential for retailers to capture information of customers and use it effectively to match up to their activity whenever they shop.
+No matter where your brand stands in the race of eCommerce development, in today’s phygital world, it is essential for retailers to capture information of customers and use it effectively to match up to their activity whenever they shop.

 A Forrester survey reveals that 72% of brands believe they can use analytics reports to improve the customer experience.